 More articles Tuesday 30 June 2015 10:00am

-Organisers of the Edinburgh International Book Festival announced today that the Chair of the Board, Lady Susan Rice, will be stepping down from the position in October 2015.
-Lady Rice has been at the helm of the Book Festival board since 2001.
+Lady Susan Rice, who has been the Chair of the Edinburgh International Book Festival Board since 2001, will be stepping down from the position in October 2015.
 Former BBC Special Correspondent Allan Little will take over as Chair at the October Board Meeting.

 Alongside her roles as both a commercial banker and non-executive director of the Bank of England, Susan Rice was also a member of the recent First Minister's Council of Economic Advisers.
 A founding and current non-executive of Big Society Capital, and previously of Charity Bank, she has helped develop numerous social finance models in the US and the UK.
 In the arts, as well as chairing the Edinburgh International Book Festival and Edinburgh's Festivals Forum, she works extensively with Scotland's National Galleries to ensure a vibrant cultural base in the country.